jabbson/resume-api/README.md

 **(OPTIONAL) Push Notification via [Pushover](https://pushover.net/):**
 --
-If you would like to get push notifications on successful build, add the following secrets and a variable:
+If you would like to get push notifications on successful build, add the following secrets and the variable:
 - set the secret (`NOTIFY_TOKEN`) to match your pushover key token
 - set the secret (`NOTIFY_USER`) to match your pushover user token
 - set the variable (`RUN_TESTS`) to `true`